adsandy/100-days-of-code/log.md

 **Thoughts:** Bootstrap grid doesn't always do what you think, but really isn't too bad.

 **Link to work:** Current CodePen: http://codepen.io/adstratm/pen/MJgGLQ

+### Day 2: January 4, 2017

+**Today's Progress**: Added another project with images to the portfolio.
+Main work was in fixing an incorrectly displaying navigation bar with Bootstrap.
+I found resources online to help with this issue, and I was able to make the navbar collapse when viewing on mobile.

+**Thoughts:** Bootstrap navbars should by default be collapsed on mobile.

+**Link to work:** Current CodePen: http://codepen.io/adstratm/pen/MJgGLQ